 TIPS FOR GREAT WEDDING PHOTOS

 Hey there love birds!
-We are so thrilled and excited to document your wedding day, when you'll be at your happiest and surrounded by those dearest to you.
+We are so excited to document your wedding day, when you'll be at your happiest and surrounded by those dearest to you.
 We want to help make your day amazing, and our ultimate goal is for your photos to bring you right back to all of the emotions and experiences that make up the day.
-Therefore we've compiled our top pieces of advice for how to make your photo experience as awesome as possible - some tips from our past couples and our own wedding day included.
+Therefore we've compiled our top advice for how to make your photo experience as awesome as possible - some tips from our past couples and our own wedding day included.

 A quick note: weddings are live events, and as photojournalists we're used to being adaptable in many varying situations.
 If all of these tips don't work for your day, please don't sweat it!
 We will make beautiful photos no matter what - considering these just tips the scales in our favor a bit.

 IT's ALL ABOUT THE LIGHTING